Everyone wants to be like Steve Jobs

 Holmes was obsessed with Steve Jobs, adopting a black turtleneck as her signature outfit and even using the same management techniques as the Apple co-founder.
 Holmes cultivated a personal mythology, that of an entrepreneurial wunderkind, which helped Theranos raise over $9 billion in venture capital funding for a product that simply didn’t work.

-He was a jerk.
-And yet he is deified by the tech industry — particularly designers.
+He was brilliant but also a jerk.
+And he is deified by the tech industry — particularly designers.

 On the other hand, there is Steve Wozniak, the co-founder of Apple and the chief engineer and designer of the Apple I and Apple II.
 “The Woz” had no interest in management and despite the success of Apple he felt “that the company was hindering him from being who he wanted to be.”